-We would like to say a huge thank you to all of the organisations who have taken part in the research so far; and look forward to your responses and contributions again over the whole series of next rounds, as well as welcoming those of you who are just joining us on this important long term project.
+We would like to say a huge thank you to all of the organisations who have taken part in the research so far; and look forward to your responses and contributions again over the whole series of rounds to come, as well as welcoming those of you who are just joining us on this important long term project.
 The winners of the prize draw will be notified in due course.

 Project Overview: This project examines COVID-19 impact on voluntary, community and social enterprise (VCSE) organisations.
 In particular, it focuses on providing real-time data about how the pandemic is impacting voluntary organisations working-practices and operations, their responses, learning and resilience.
 According to a recent government report (DCMS 06/05/2020) the Voluntary Community and Social Enterprise (VCSE) sector is “fighting for survival”, with increased demand for its services, whilst simultaneously facing funding cuts estimated at £4.3bn (during March-May 2020), resulting in many VCSEs organisations estimated to be insolvent ‘within weeks’.
 As the report states: